 Shut Off Water Supply

-It is important that you know where the main water valve is found in case of emergencies, such as the bursting of a frozen pipe.
+Make sure that you know where the main water valve is in case of emergencies, such as the bursting of a frozen pipe.
 You should shut it off right away.
 There are instances in which electricity must also be turned off in the area where the pipe has burst.
 If you live in an apartment complex, and can’t shut off the water supply on your own, then be sure to contact the landlord or building manager immediately.

 Contact a Professional Plumber